Maria Callas: Onassis, final years, and death

 According to one of her biographers, Nicholas Gage, Callas and Onassis had a child, a boy, who died hours after he was born on March 30, 1960.
 In his book about his wife, Meneghini states categorically that Maria Callas was unable to bear children.
 Various sources also dismiss Gage's claim, as they note that the birth certificates Gage used to prove this "secret child" were issued in 1998, twenty-one years after Callas's death.
 Still other sources claim that Callas had at least one abortion while involved with Onassis.

 In 1966, Callas renounced her U.S. citizenship at the American Embassy in Paris, to facilitate the end of her marriage to Meneghini.
 This was because after her renunciation, she was only a Greek citizen, and under Greek law of that time, a Greek could legally marry only in a Greek Orthodox church.
 As she had married in a Roman Catholic church, this divorced her in Greece.
 The renunciation also helped her finances, as she no longer had to pay U.S. taxes on her income.
 Her relationship with Onassis ended two years later in 1968, when he left Callas for Jacqueline Kennedy.
-However, the Onassis family's private secretary Kiki writes in her memoir that even while Aristotle was with Jackie, he frequently met with Maria in Paris, where they resumed what had now become a clandestine affair.
+However, the Onassis family's private secretary Kiki writes in her memoir that even while Aristotle was with Jackie, he frequently met Maria in Paris, where they resumed what had now become a clandestine affair.

+The cenotaph of Maria Callas at the Père Lachaise Cemetery in Paris.